kalnajslab-org/StratoCore_LPC/platformio/PlatformIO.md

 ## Create the PlatfromIO project

 1. Mash the PlatformIO alien symbol on the left toolbar.
-This will initialize PlatformIO, create a PLATFORMIO pane, and add a Home symbol to the bottom toolbar.
+This will initialize PlatformIO, create a PLATFORMIO pane, and add a ***Home*** symbol to the bottom toolbar.
 1. Mash the Home button.
 1. Select "New Project".
 1. Give it a name.
-1. Select the Teensy 4.1 as the board.
+1. Select the Teensy 4.1 as the board (_hint: just type 4.1_).
-1. Uncheck "Use default location", and choose where you want it to go.
+1. Uncheck "Location", and choose where you want it to go.
-1. Hit Finish, and wait while it builds the project.
+1. Hit "Finish", and wait while it builds the project.

 Use the VSCode file explore to take a look at the created directory structure.
-The ones we care about are:
+The ones which we care about are:
 ```sh
 ProjectName/
           |